 An SQL operation that is interrupted will return SQLITE_INTERRUPT.
 If the interrupted SQL operation is an INSERT, UPDATE, or DELETE that is inside an explicit transaction, then the entire transaction will be rolled back automatically.

 The sqlite3_interrupt(D) call is in effect until all currently running SQL statements on database connection D complete.
-Any new SQL statements that are started after the sqlite3_interrupt() call and before the running statements reaches zero are interrupted as if they had been running prior to the sqlite3_interrupt() call.
+Any new SQL statements that are started after the sqlite3_interrupt() call and before the running statement count reaches zero are interrupted as if they had been running prior to the sqlite3_interrupt() call.
 New SQL statements that are started after the running statement count reaches zero are not effected by the sqlite3_interrupt().
 A call to sqlite3_interrupt(D) that occurs when there are no running SQL statements is a no-op and has no effect on SQL statements that are started after the sqlite3_interrupt() call returns.

 See also lists of Objects, Constants, and Functions.